Maple have helped transform a Nottingham car park into an important city landmark.

 “I’m sure that as people return to the city in greater numbers they will be impressed with the new car park and the other improvements in the area.”

 Building a car park that doesn’t look like a car park was made possible by Maple’s ability to translate architectural visions into ‘buildable’ reality.
-We worked closely with Leonard Design Architects and contractors Galliford Try from pre-construction to completion.
+We worked closely with Leonard Design Architects, Stephen George and Partners and contractors Galliford Try from pre-construction to completion.

 This close collaboration achieved manufacturing and installation efficiencies at a time when the Covid pandemic created labour and material supply challenges.